Dan23ws12/OWID-Covid-Data-Project/README.md

 # Data-Portfolio-Projects
-A repository containing projects that are data analysis, Excel, SQL etc oriented and not in other repositories
+A repository containing analysis done on the OWID Covid-19 data that will be mostly done in Python (Jupyter notebook) and final results will be displayed in RMarkdown and Tableau.